The Path to N$^3$LO Parton Distributions: NNPDF4.0 at aN LO

-As discussed in Sect.~\ref{sec:n3lo_hadronic_coeff} N$^3$LO corrections to hadronic hard cross-sections are not included in our default aN$^3$LO PDF determination.
-We can however assess the impact of the inclusion of all the publicly available corrections for all relevant data in the NNPDF4.0 dataset, listed in Tab.~\ref{tab:DY-kf} and discussed in Sect.~\ref{sec:n3lo_hadronic_coeff}.
-To this purpose, we have repeated the aN$^3$LO PDF determination, with and without MHOUs, now with N$^3$LO for these datasets included.
+The fit quality for the datasets of Table~\ref{tab:DY-kf} both in the default determinations (with and without MHOU, same as Table~\ref{tab:chi2_DY}) and after the inclusion of N$^3$LO corrections (also with and without MHOU) is shown in Table~\ref{tab:DY_chi2_kfactor}.
 The ensuing PDFs are compared to the default NNPDF4.0 aN$^3$LO in Fig.~\ref{fig:hadronic_noMHOU} without MHOUs and in Fig.~\ref{fig:hadronic_MHOU} with MHOUs.
 In both cases, PDFs are displayed at $Q=100$~GeV and are normalized to the central value of the corresponding default NNPDF4.0 aN$^3$LO set.
-The impact of these N$^3$LO corrections is only (barely) visible in the PDFs without MHOUs, and even in this case it only significantly impacts the strange and antistrange PDFs, for which it leads to an enhancement of 4-5\% for $x\sim 0.1$, though well within the PDF uncertainty.
+The impact of these N$^3$LO corrections on fit quality is very moderate, though in all cases but one (and in all cases with MHOUs) it leads to improved agreement.
+At the level of PDFs, however, the impact is only (barely) visible in the PDFs without MHOUs, and even in this case it only significantly impacts the strange and antistrange PDFs, for which it leads to an enhancement of 4-5\% for $x\sim 0.1$, though well within the PDF uncertainty.
 Even this small effect is absent in the PDFs with MHOUs.
 We conclude that at present available N$^3$LO corrections for hadronic processes have no effect on PDF determination.
+On the other hand, the improvement in fit quality is reassuring, and suggests that a more significant effect might be seen once N$^3$LO corrections become available for a wider set of processes.